nhanb/mcross/README.md

 ![](https://p.caophim.net/87.png)

-Happy-path surfing already works.
-The UX is still terrible though (see feature checklist below).
-I'm still figuring out stuff as I go.
+Surfing plaintext and gemini content is already working well.
+See feature checklist below for more details.

 # Installation